The Linen Process

 Retting

-A controlled natural process separates the fibres from the stalk, preserving length and integrity.
+Retting is a carefully controlled natural process that separates the fibres from the flax stalk.

 Drying & Breaking